Alpengirl's Pre-Camp Letter - Example

 Ibuprofen (Advil®, Motrin®), Acetaminophen (Tylenol®), Pseudoephedrine decongestant (Sudafed®), Generic cough drops, Diphenhydramine antihistamine/allergy medicine (Benadryl®), Epinephrine emergency treatment of allergic reactions (anaphylaxis) (EpiPen® auto-injector), Laxatives for constipation (ExLax®), Loperamide anti- diarrheal (Imodium A-D®), Aloe, Anti-itch creams or sticks

 Alpengirl will be providing and using Aqua Mira® chlorine water purification drops during backpacking trips, if you prefer an alternate method for water purification, please let us know before camp.
-NOTE: Most of the time during camp we have potable water to drink and the only days when we’ll need to use these methods to purify our drinking water is during multi-day backpacking, horse or raft portions of the trip (typically less than 5 days of any camp session), or possibly other times when on a hike or canoe trip.
+NOTE: Most of the time during camp we have potable water to drink and the only days when we’ll need to use these methods to purify our drinking water is during multi-day backpacking, horse, canoe or raft portions of the trip (typically less than 5 days of any camp session), or possibly other times when on a hike or canoe trip.